Chainso/chanzobryan.com/projects/terramystica-rl.md

 ### Beyond Chess: The N-Player Challenge

-We often think of game theory through the lens of the [Minimax](https://en.wikipedia.org/wiki/Minimax) algorithm, where if I win, you lose.
+I often think of game theory through the lens of the [Minimax](https://en.wikipedia.org/wiki/Minimax) algorithm, where if I win, you lose.
 This holds true for 2-player zero-sum games like Chess.
 But Terra Mystica is usually played with 3 to 5 players, and that changes the theoretical landscape entirely.

 In an N-player setting, the standard "my gain is your loss" assumption breaks down.
 A move that hurts the leader might benefit a third party more than the actor.
 This introduces complex dynamics: